 - Standard Grip Cutting mat (the 12″ x 12″ size)

-- A way to cut your vinyl for the decals (I used the amazing Cricut cutting machine!)
+- A way to cut your vinyl for the decals (I used my amazing Cricut cutting machine!)

 How to Make Vinyl Decals for Your Kitchen Appliances